run-ai/docs/docs/developer/k8s-api/launch-job-via-kubernetes-api.md

 !!!
 Warning
-    Researcher Kubernetes API will soon be deprecated.
-If you are using or considering using it, please contact Run:ai customer support.
+    Researcher Kubernetes API is deprecated.
+See [Cluster API](../cluster-api/workload-overview-dev.md) for its replacement.

 ## Submit a Run:ai Job